Bible and the Contemporary World (MLitt) 2017 entry

 The modules in this programme have varying methods of delivery and assessment.
 For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2016–2017 academic year; some elements may be subject to change for 2017 entry.

 Residential study week in St Andrews, 4 to 8 September 2017.

 In the first semester, students take one compulsory VLE module and one residential optional module.

-and an additional 40 credits from one of the following (students may not be eligible for all modules; see the module catalogue):
+and an additional module from the following (students may not be eligible for all modules; see the module catalogue):

 - The Origins of Christian Theology: examines the beginnings of Christian theology in the New Testament texts and in early Christian writers.